Q: I need extra baggage allowance, can you arrange that?

 Our standard baggage allowance for package holidays is 20kg per person year round on our own charter flights.

-It is not possible to purchase additional luggage and we cannot guarantee that unallocated excess baggage will be accepted.
+It is not generally possible to purchase additional luggage (although we occasionally have special luggage promotions) and we cannot guarantee that unallocated excess baggage will be accepted.

 During our winter season, we have a limited amount of excess baggage which we can allocate for registered charities only, please contact our Admin Team on 01489 866901 for more information and availability.
 This is allocated on a first come, first served basis.